zeamador/lattice-recipes/docs/requirements/customer_meetings.md

 # Customer Meetings

+## 2014/05/22 Customer Meeting (Team Poseidon)
+Attendees: Chris Chalmers, Sam Courts, Bessie Song

+We let Team Poseidon use our computers and attempt to upload recipes using our current UI.
+We took notes on
+what seemed challenging to them, any questions they asked, and things they did differently than we intended.
+We then asked them for general feedback on our UI.
+We used this information to add issues #105 - #112 and set
+priorities for our feature complete release.

 ## 2014/05/15 Customer Meeting (Isaac)
 Attendees: Zach Amador, Chris Chalmers, Sam Courts, Jake Nash, Nick Parker, Bessie Song